Raz18/http_server_task/README.md

 A Flask API server to interact with clients.
 A backend task executor.
 A custom HTTP server manager.

 The system supports:
 DNS queries.
 HTTP GET requests.
 Dynamic creation of HTTP servers.
-It is extendable, supports parallel task execution, and ensures efficient HTTP server management..
+It is extendable, supports parallel task execution, and ensures efficient HTTP servers creation and management, all from a single API server as requested!.

 ## Project Structure